2020 Nova Scotia attacks: Memorials and fundraisers

 Flags across Canada were lowered to half-mast, and the House of Commons observed a moment of silence for the victims.

 On April 20, the CN Tower was illuminated in blue and white, the colours of the Nova Scotia flag, and also in RCMP red, blue, and gold in honour of Stevenson, on the quarter- and half-hours.
 On April 21, at Niagara Falls, both the Canadian Horseshoe Falls and the American Falls were also illuminated in blue and white as a symbol of bi-national solidarity with Nova Scotia.

 In the days after the incident, many fundraisers for the victims and their families were started on the crowdfunding platform GoFundMe.
 There was also at least one fake or fraudulent fundraiser started, which was subsequently removed.
 Jeff Thomson of the RCMP's Anti-Fraud Centre warned Canadians to be diligent when donating to charities related to the tragedy.

 As large gatherings were restricted in the province due to the COVID-19 pandemic, a public virtual vigil was streamed online via Facebook, and broadcast by CBC Television in the Atlantic provinces.

 A permanent memorial to the victims was set up at a former church in Portapique, after an earlier makeshift memorial was dismantled by residents.

-On April 18, 2022, the Honourable Marco Mendicino, Minister of Public Safety issued his statement on this tragedy.
+On April 18, 2022, Marco Mendicino, minister of public safety, issued a statement on the second anniversary of the attack.

 Misogyny and domestic violence

 Following RCMP confirmation that the attacks were preceded by an act of domestic violence, women's rights advocates said the rampage highlighted a broader problem of domestic violence in Canada, as well as its potential as a warning sign for future violent behaviour and public threats.
-Activists criticised law enforcement's inability to respond to earlier domestic violence reports against Wortman, and called upon attention to be placed on the role of misogyny in the attacks.
+Activists criticised law enforcement's inability to respond to earlier domestic violence reports against Wortman and called for attention to be placed on the role of misogyny in the attacks.
 These activists also expressed concern about the criminalization of Wortman's victimized spouse, who suffered extreme domestic violence.

 Citing eyewitness reports of Wortman's behaviour and ways of controlling his partner, domestic violence experts called for the passage of a coercive control law in Canada, similar to one that had been passed by the United Kingdom in 2015, which they say may "help prevent other abusers from escaping detection".

 In the wake of the shooting, many unanswered questions remain, both specific in relation to domestic violence and to this incident in general.
 Finding answers to these questions may aid in coping, understanding, and healing for those affected by this tragedy in Nova Scotia and beyond.

 To help find answers, a multidisciplinary group of individuals from the Nova Scotia Health Authority, IWK Health Centre, and Dalhousie University have partnered with DHW and other universities across the province to establish Heal Nova Scotia (Heal-NS), a program devoted to bringing together researchers to investigate topics related to violence with the common goal of helping Nova Scotians find answers and healing in the aftermath of the Portapique mass shooting.